Avengers Campus to let Disneyland visitors sling like Spidey

 Central to that aim is “WEB SLINGERS: A Spider-Man Adventure,” which uses a combination of physical and digital imagery to allow riders to play Peter Parker along with onscreen Spidey Tom Holland.
 The ride begins as an open house where Spider-Man, played by Holland, shows off small but smart-and-powerful Spider-bots that he and a team of other inventive teens known as the Worldwide Engineering Brigade, or WEB, have developed in an old building donated by Tony Stark.
 Of course, the self-replicating bots spiral out of control and start to overrun the place, and guests are summoned to help round them up.

-The four-seat cars that have been set up to begin test runs through the facility look like many other people-moving vehicles on Disneyland attractions, but its creators say the experience will be something entirely new.
+The eight-seat cars that have been set up to begin test runs through the facility look like many other people-moving vehicles on Disneyland attractions, but its creators say the experience will be something entirely new.

 “With nothing in your hands, you get to reach out and you will sling webs on this ride,” Strong said.
 “While there’s a ton of technology to make that happen, it just feels like magic, it feels like being Spider-Man.”

-Note: This story has been corrected to show the cars on the Spider-Man attraction hold eight riders, not four.